Minqi Liu

 Recent:

 Nov 2022 I gave a talk on Intervention effects in Mandarin-speaking children’s comprehension of passives at the 47th Boston University Conference on Language Development (BUCLD 47) with Victoria Mateu and Nina Hyams.
 I received a Paula Menyuk Travel Award ($350) for this trip.
-Here are our slides and a pre-print version of our conference paper.
+Here are our slides and conference paper.

 Jul 2022 A paper co-authered by me, Nina Hyams, and Victoria Mateu was published in the inaugural issue of Tsinghua Linguistics, entitled The syntax and acquisition of Mandarin sluice-like constructions. (pre-print version)